AlexMayle/sitecore9-core-installer/README.md

 # Sitecore9 Core Installer
 A Python tool to create all the Solr collections needed for Sitecore 9 on linux.
+SIF provides no way to install Solr on a linux box, so here you go!

 # Features
   - Easily create all of the collections needed for Sitecore 9, just the XP collections, just the xDB collections, or specific custom ones